Brad7112/Organizational-Individual-Social-Networks/README.md

 1. Dependent variables: any volunteer activities, and specific volunteer activities such as "Improving town", "Protection of the Nature and Environment", "Safety", "Sports, Culture, Art and Research", "Children".
 1-1.
 Any volunteer activities: the person who did at least one volunteering of five volunteer activities.

-For more details, please see my paper and do-file.
+For more further details, please see my paper and do-file.